CindyLyu1953/lovetalk-rl/README.md

 ## LLM Dialogue Renderer (Optional Extension)

-A standalone module for converting RL semantic actions into natural language utterances using Gemini API.
+A standalone module for converting RL semantic actions into natural language dialogue using Gemini API.

-**⚠️ Important:** This module is **completely isolated** from RL training.
+**Important:** This module is **completely isolated** from RL training.
 It does NOT affect state transitions, rewards, or policy learning.
-It is purely for generating natural language output.
+It is purely for post-training visualization.

 **Key Features:**
 - **Completely Isolated:** Does NOT affect RL training, rewards, or state
-- **LLM-Powered:** Uses Gemini Flash for fast, natural text generation
+- **LLM-Powered:** Uses Gemini 2.0 Flash for fast, natural text generation
-- **Scenario-Aware:** 10 built-in conflict scenarios (e.g., forgot anniversary, work neglect, trust issues)
+- **Scenario-Aware:** 10 built-in fictional scenarios (e.g., forgot_event, busy_schedule, time_distribution)
-- **Simple API:** One function to generate dialogue from action labels
+- **Episode Rendering:** Converts full episode trajectories into natural dialogue
+- **Conversation Context:** Maintains dialogue history for coherent multi-turn conversations
+- **English Output:** Generates natural English conversational utterances

 ### What are "Scenarios"?

-**Scenarios = Conflict backgrounds/premises**, not dialogue states.
+**Scenarios = Fixed background context for the entire episode**, not individual dialogue states.

 Example:
-- ✅ Scenario: "A forgot the anniversary, B feels disappointed" (why conflict started)
+- Scenario: "Character A forgot an important shared event.
+Character B notices this oversight."
+(Fixed premise)
-- ❌ Not a scenario: "Currently arguing" (dialogue state)
+- Not a scenario: "Currently arguing" (This is a dynamic state within the episode)

-The entire conversation happens under the same scenario.
+All dialogue turns in a single episode occur within the same fixed scenario context.

 ### Quick Example